-Distance Education courses are available to supplement courses offered in Curry County.
-Classes are available through the Internet or by video taken at the student's home, their office or at Curry centers.
+Distance Education courses are available to supplement courses offered by the Curry Centers.
+Classes are available through the Internetor by video taken at the student's home, their office or at Curry centers.
 Students may also attend classes on the Coos Bay campus when classes are not available locally.